spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Wakeword Activation

 The [wakeword](/docs/Concepts/wakeword-models) component of the pipeline looks for a specific phrase in the audio input and signals the pipeline to activate ASR when it is recognized.
 For our purposes, we will be using "Spokestack" as the wakeword.
 As with most voice assistants, "Hey Spokestack" will work as well.
 The process to initialize this component mirrors the way we set up voice activity detection.
+The directory passed to `model_dir` should contain three `.tflite` files: `encode.tflite`, `detect.tflite`, and `filter.tflite`.
+These can be found inside the `tflite` directory of the project GitHub repository.

 ```python
 from spokestack.wakeword.tflite import WakewordTrigger